 I am thinking that those seeking that Bali of 30 years ago might want to hop over to Lombok pretty soon.

-So what’s the difference between Kuta Bali and Kuta Lombok (sometimes spelt Kute)?
+So what’s the difference between Kuta Bali and Kuta Lombok?
+(The latter is sometimes spelt Kute).

 * Kuta Lombok beaches are backed by forested hills and access to the area from the north is via an elevated road affording dramatic views.
 You’ll see buffalos grazing nearby.